browserengineering/book/book/html.md

 =======

-This chapter taught our browser that HTML is a tree, not just a flat list of tokens:
+This chapter taught our browser that HTML is a tree, not just a flat list of tokens.
+We added:

 - A parser now transforms HTML tokens to a tree
-- Layout operates recursively on the tree
+- Layout operating recursively on the tree
-- The lexer recognizes and handles attributes on elements
+- Code to recognize and handle attributes on elements
-- Some malformed HTML documents are automatically fixed
+- Automatic fixes for some malformed HTML documents

-The tree structure of HTML is essential to lay out visually complex web pages, as we will see in the [next chapter](layout.md).
+The tree structure of HTML is essential to display visually complex web pages, as we will see in the [next chapter](layout.md).

 ::: {.signup}